urbanopt/urbanopt.github.io/resources/scenarios/chilledwaterstorage.md

 ## Measure
 ### Description

 The measure add_chilled_waster_storage_tank adds a chilled water storage tank and links it to an existing chilled water loop.
-User can specify the operating season, charge period, discharge period, setpoint temperature and volume of the chilled water tank.
+Users can specify the operating season, charge period, discharge period, setpoint temperature and volume of the chilled water tank.
 If the tank volume is not provided, a sizing simulation will be run to autosize the tank.

 ### Arguments